andrewcumming/crustcool/README.md

 	Qinner 	(optional) a different impurity parameter for the inner crust Qrho	the density at which the Q changes from Qimp to Qinner (default 1e12)

+	latent_heat	include (=1) or don't include (=0) the latent heat cooling_bc	if set to 1, use a cooling b.c. at the top even during accretion, otherwise keep the temperature at the top fixed (to the value Tt) during accretion.

 	Edep	energy deposited
 	Einner	(optional) a different value of energy deposited for the inner crust rhot	lowest density to be heated
 	rhob	highest density to be heated

 	mass	neutron star mass in solar masses radius	neutron star radius in km